Mala-Z/DogShow/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+## Developer guide: getting your environment set up

+1. Make sure you have node installed with ltest version

+2. Run npm install -g

+3. Fork the angular/material2 repo

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.